alexschreyer/Ruby-Code-Editor-for-SketchUp/README.md

 Date :          2/26/2013

 Description :   Adds a Ruby code editor to the SketchUp WINDOWS menu.
-This
+This code editor allows
-                editor was built based on Jim Folz's WebConsole but offers many new features.
+                creating and modifying Ruby (and other) scripts within SketchUp.
+                These scripts can be used to create geometry, add functionality or add data within the SketchUp 3D modeling environment.

 Usage :         Just click on the menu item and edit away.